Annie (musical): Act 2

 Annie appears on Bert Healy's radio show ("Maybe (Reprise)"), where Warbucks announces that he is offering $50,000 to the couple who can prove they are her parents.
-Healy then sings a song with the Boylan Sisters ("You're Never Fully Dressed Without a Smile").
+Healy sings a song with the Boylan Sisters ("You're Never Fully Dressed Without a Smile").
 At the orphanage, the girls are listening to the show.
 They joyously sing along ("You're Never Fully Dressed Without a Smile (Reprise)").

 A couple claiming to be Annie's parents, Ralph and Shirley Mudge, arrive at the orphanage.
 In fact, they are Rooster and Lily in disguise.
-They believe they can pass themselves off as Annie's parents with Hannigan's help, for which she demands half of the money ("Easy Street (Reprise)").
+They believe they can pass themselves off as Annie's parents, with Hannigan's help, for which she demands half of the money ("Easy Street (Reprise)").

 Warbucks brings Annie to Washington, D.C., where she meets President Franklin D. Roosevelt.
-Roosevelt and his Cabinet are inspired by her optimism and decide to make it a cornerstone of their administration ("Tomorrow (Cabinet Reprise)").
+Roosevelt and his Cabinet are inspired by her optimism and decide to make it a cornerstone of their administration ("Tomorrow (Reprise)").

 Once back home, Warbucks tells Annie how much he loves her ("Something Was Missing").
-Because all the people claiming to be her parents were frauds, he offers once again to adopt her, and Annie gleefully accepts.
-The delighted staff get Annie dressed for the formal adoption proceedings, and tell of how her arrival has changed their lives ("Annie").
+Because all the people claiming to be her parents were frauds, he offers to adopt her, and Annie gleefully accepts.
+The delighted staff get Annie dressed for the formal adoption proceedings and tell of how her arrival has changed their lives ("Annie").
 As Judge Louis Brandeis shows up to begin the adoption proceedings, Warbucks and Annie dance together ("I Don't Need Anything But You").

 They are interrupted by Rooster and Lily in disguise.
 The two present forged documents, as well as the other half of Annie's locket, seemingly confirming their story.
 Warbucks requests that she be allowed to stay one more night, and they can take her away on Christmas morning.
-The next morning, Annie wonders if her life with her parents will really be as good as her life with Warbucks could have been ("Maybe (Second Reprise)").
+The next morning, Annie wonders if her life with her parents will really be as good as her life with Warbucks could have been ("Maybe (Reprise)").
 Warbucks receives a surprise visit from Roosevelt and his Secret Service.
-The FBI has learned that Annie's parents are actually David and Margaret Bennett, who died some time ago; Annie truly is an orphan.
-Mr. and Mrs. "Mudge" show up to take Annie and the money, but are quickly exposed.
-They are arrested by the Secret Service, along with Miss Hannigan.
-Annie is adopted by Warbucks, who notes that this Christmas is the beginning of a new life for them, for the orphans (all of whom are adopted by wealthy friends of Warbucks), and for the rest of the country, thanks to Roosevelt's New Deal ("A New Deal for Christmas"/"Tomorrow (Second Reprise)").
+The FBI has learned that Annie's parents are actually David and Margaret Bennett, who died long ago in a fire when Annie was a baby.
+Mr. and Mrs. "Mudge" show up to take Annie along with the money but are quickly revealed to be none other than Rooster and Lily; the Secret Service arrests them, along with Miss Hannigan, for their crimes.

+Annie is officially adopted by Warbucks, who notes that this Christmas is the beginning of a new life for them, for the orphans (all of whom are adopted by wealthy friends of Warbucks) and for the rest of the country, thanks to Roosevelt's New Deal ("A New Deal for Christmas").